sinai-dev/sinai-dev.github.io/GettingStarted/CSharpGuide.md

     /* If setting any custom item visuals or icons, you need to set these next two values. */

-    /* The SLPack folder name in the SideLoader/ folder */ template.SLPackName = "MyPackName";
+    /* The SLPack folder name which you want to use */ template.SLPackName = "MyPackName";

     /* The subfolder name in the Items/ folder of the SLPack for this custom item.